I don’t have to tell you that marketing is a multi-channel affair, nor do I need to tell you that Google and Facebook are the key players.

 See, users are typing exactly what they’re looking for into Google, and as marketers, you can use that information to better target and optimize your ads – on both search and social.

-So if you see that users are clicking on your search ads after searching for specific queries, you can then use those search queries to form more relevant social ads.
+Search information can be used to create ad copy based on what real users are searching for.
+For example, if you notice that users are clicking on your search ads after searching for specific queries, you can then use those search queries to inform your next round of social ads.

 For example, if you sell furniture and a large number of your audience is searching for “modern decor,” you can feature that phrasing and imaging in your Facebook ads.

-Use Facebook to Retarget Users From Search Ads
+How to Use Facebook Ads to Retarget Search Audiences

 And one of the best ways to use it?
-Is through cross-channel marketing.
+Cross-channel marketing.

-Basically, if someone found your website through a search ad, you can use what they searched for to target them on Facebook.
+It works like this: if someone found your website through a search ad, you can use the term they used to find your site to target them on Facebook.